 - Just because you can do something or are entitled to do it doesn’t mean that you should.

-- Being right is often easier than being smart, and is often driven by issues such as insecurity or ego; by being smart you’re demonstrating your ability to think through situations and exert self-control.
+- The desire to be right is often driven by issues such as insecurity or ego; being smart is often harder, and requires you to think carefully through situations and exert self-control.

-- It often helps to create some psychological self-distance, for example by considering what advice you would give to a friend if they were in your situation.
+- When deciding what to do, it can help to create psychological self-distance, for example by considering what advice you would give to a friend if they were in your situation.

-Finally, note that all this doesn’t mean that you should never care about being right.
-Rather, it means that you should act in a way that’s expected to lead to the best possible outcomes—as determined based on your priorities—rather than based on the desire to be right.
+Finally, all this doesn’t mean you shouldn’t care about being right.
+Rather, it means that you should act in a way that’s expected to lead to the best possible outcomes—as determined based on your priorities—rather than based primarily on the desire to be right.

 Summary and conclusions

-- Being smart involves doing the best thing you can do in a situation, whereas being right involves doing something mainly because it proves that you’re right or because you’re entitled to do it.
+- In the present context, being smart involves doing the best thing you can do in a situation, whereas being right involves doing something because it proves that you’re correct or because you’re entitled to do it.

-- For example, if your partner made a mistake, being smart could involve helping them cope with their mistake in a manner that will encourage them to internalize it, while being right could involve simply saying “I told you so”.
+- For example, if your partner made a mistake, being smart could involve helping them cope with their mistake in a manner that will encourage them to internalize it, whereas being right could involve just unnecessarily saying “I told you so”.

-- There are various potential advantages to being smart rather than right, including achieving your goals, being more persuasive, having better interpersonal relationships, and learning to think through situations rather than act on impulse.
+- There are various potential advantages to being smart rather than right, including being able to achieve your goals, being more persuasive, having better interpersonal relationships, and learning to think through situations rather than act on impulse.

 - The key to making sure that you’re being smart is to ask yourself: “Is this the best thing I can do right now?” before or while taking action.

-- This doesn’t mean that you should never care about being right, but rather that you should act in a way that’s expected to lead to the best possible outcomes, as determined based on your priorities.
+- This doesn’t mean that you shouldn’t care about being right, but rather that you should act in a way that’s expected to lead to the best possible outcomes, as determined based on your priorities.